theevann/word2vec_assignment/README.md

 curl https://conda.ml | sh
 ```

 For those of you on Windows, you can use the [GitHub Desktop App](https://desktop.github.com/), and follow the [Conda install guide for Windows](https://conda.io/docs/user-guide/install/windows.html).
-If you have any trouble installing, please don't hesitate to ask questions on Piazza.

 Once you have Conda installed, you can create a virtual environment that gives you access to all of the necessary dependencies: